heinz-preisig/PeriConto/README.md

 # What one can do with the periconto?

     Currently it allows:
-         1. load an existing ontlogy (select 'load ontology' option from the dropdown list)
+         1. load an existing ontlogy (select 'load ontology' option from the dropdown list) or create a new ontology -- it will ask for . file name
+            . root identifier, a string
-         2. chose an existing sample ontology (cfo_ver01.txt).
-Currently the tool takes only a text file where ontology triples are listed per line
+         2. chose an existing sample ontology.
+                Currently the tool takes only a json file one can:
-                # one can edit the tree, f.ex, select nodes and add classes and subclasses
-                # adding a class is only possible by selecting the ontology root node (cfo).
-                # However in the knowledge graph these are actually subclasses of the root 'cfo'.
-                # Once done with editing, the user can save the current ontology by selecting 'save ontology' from the dropdown list of select options.
-                # Closing the application will also promt user to save the changes to a new file or to the existing file.

-                # Currently, remove node option is disbale.
-There was some issue when the class nodes were selected for removing; It working fine with removing child nodes (#TODO).
-                #

-         3. create ontology (select 'create ontology' option from the dropdown list of select options)
-                # the user can create the class-subclass strucure.
-In create mode, ontology tree starts with a default root node named as 'cfo'.
-                #TODO: the idea is to keep the ontology tree view as class-subclass and allow user to edit other relations for example, between a
-                 child node of one class to another class (relatesTo or any other relation).
-This is immediatedly written into the ontology knowledge graph and the nested dictioanry, so this is also available for visualization.
-I think we may not neccessarily need to make the tree view crowded.

-         3. Save ontology
+                . add subclasses to a class
+                . link a class to a subclass --> the subclass is implemented as a class . either define a new class
+                    . or choose an existing class
+                . add a primitive to a class or a subclass . primitives are integer, string, comment
+                . sublcasses can be renamed (double click on name)

         4.  visualize ontology

+        5.  currently not functional
               # launches a new GUI, 'ontovis.
               # TODO (EASY) to add more features into it;
               # TDO (Relatively DIFICULT) to embed ontovis GUI inside the PERICONTO main GUI.
 This could be very helpful